nobodyscripts/LeafBlowerScript/Readme.md

 - General
   - Check for updates added to gui, will check against the website once per day.
 Settings added to General Settings and 3 settings added to ini.
-  - Replaced old coords system with new classes; cPoint, cArea, cColour etc
+  - Replaced old coords system with new classes; cPoint, cRect, cColour etc
   - Added DebugLog and VerboseLog
   - Added some checks on libs when loaded in a secondary script